larrylawl/auto-github-issue-labeller-action/README.md

 `REPOSITORY`
 **Optional** Repository to auto-label.
 Uses current repository `${{github.repository}}` as default.

+`DELTA`
+**Optional** Every trigger labels issues up to %DELTA days back.
+Primary purpose is to label pre-existing issues on initial setup.
+Default value is 1.

 `CONFIDENCE`
 **Optional** Skips prediction when below confidence threshold.
 As model confidence output is in logits, please pick a